heygent/embanalysis/thesis/src/01-intro.md

 schemes, as naively implemented with the BPE algorithm, would leave a lot of space for improvement in numerical tasks, and it's interesting to explore how.

-Better performance in LLMs has been sought through the lenses of scale, and looking for emergent properties as training time and resources increase.
+Better performance in LLMs has been sought through very large scaling.
 There are different reasons for this, one of them being The Bitter Lesson [@bitter-lesson], a heuristic principle that states that general methods that better leverage computation are better than methods that seek to use human domain-specific knowledge to inform